Professional Development Experience For Educators

 - provides educators with experiences involving both scientific content as well as the educational activities as the primary means of knowledge transfer.
 (Modeling effective pedagogy)

-In addition to offering professional development at regional and national practitioner conferences, IRIS also offers customized professional development for schools, school districts and a wide variety of professional meetings and conferences.
-If you are interested in learning more about IRIS's offerings please contact Michael Hubenthal, Science Education Specialist at hubenth "at" iris.edu or 607-777-4612.
+If you can't catch us at a regional and national teacher conference, we can come to you!
+IRIS also offers customized content and pediggocial professional development for schools, school districts and a wide variety of professional meetings and conferences.
+If you are interested in learning more about how IRIS can help your middle school teachers or high school Earth science/physics teachers, please contact Michael Hubenthal, Science Education Specialist at hubenth "at" iris.edu or 607-777-4612.
+Cost sharing is generally available.

 Example partners include; Yuma Union Hight School District, Delaware-Chenango-Madison-Otsego Board of Cooperative Educational Services (NY BOCES), Region XIII Education Service Center (TX), and North Carolina A&T State - Physics department.